robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 Before we start, I'd like to make it clear that Michael's code is already perfect for what it is.
 The logic is already entirely correct, and the program already achieves exactly what he wants it to.
 Sure, the world would be a fractionally tidier place if he tweaked a few things (as we're about to discuss), but no one's life would be materially improved.
 If in a year's time Michael is looking at another job in another city and wants to re-use his tool, he should just run his code again exactly as it is, and not worry about whether his error handling is as precise as it can possibly be.

-On the other hand, suppose that Michael wants to consider expanding the program into something more complex; maybe with a web UI, or the ability to query different map engines, or to consider public transport or walking, or if he just wants to improve his programming chops for the sake of it.
+On the other hand, suppose that Michael wanted to consider expanding the program into something more complex; maybe with a web UI, or the ability to query different map engines, or to consider public transport or walking, or just to improve his programming chops for the sake of it.
 In this case I think that he should seriously consider the modifications that I'm about to suggest.

 ## Even better if: exception handling

-Usually when a program throws an exception, it explodes, stops executing, and prints a stacktrace to the terminal.
+By default, when a program throws an exception it explodes.
+It stops executing and prints a stacktrace to the terminal.
 For example:

 ```
 Traceback (most recent call last):